-UC Berkeley Faces $23M Suit for Yianoppoulos Speech Riot
+UC Berkeley Faces $23M Suit for Yiannopoulos Speech Riot

 Robles is seeking $23 million in damages and an injunction ordering city and university police to “undergo proper training on how to handle ‘riot’ situations” and requiring officers to “uphold their oath to serve and protect all victims, regardless of their political beliefs or sexual orientation.”

 Robles claims she tried to attend Yiannopoulos’ speech on Feb.
-1 before it was cancelled due to violent protests that the university blamed on “150 masked agitators” that caused $100,000 in damage.
+1 before it was canceled due to violent protests that the university blamed on “150 masked agitators” that caused $100,000 in damage.

 At the time she was attacked, Robles says “nearly 100 campus police and SWAT members waited in the Student Union building, within eyesight of the violence happening outside, watching as protesters became more belligerent and dangerous.”